 Recall that a rewriting logic specification has two parts: an equational part specify structure and static properties of system states, and a rules part specifying system behaviors.
-A PL Model system is structured in four layers: (1) sorts and operations, (2) molecular components, (3) rules, and (4) queries.
+A PL system is structured in four layers: (1) sorts and operations, (2) molecular components, (3) rules, and (4) queries.
 Layers 1-3 make up a Pathway knowledge base (PL KB) with layers 1 and 2 being the equational part.
+Layer 4 specifies models (initial states of interest).

-6.1 The Equational Part
+4.1 The Equational Part

 The sorts and operations layer declares the main sorts, subsort relations, and operators to construct representations of cellular states.
 The sorts of entities include Chemical, Protein, Complex, and Location (position within cellular compartments), and Cell.
-These are all subsorts of the sort, Soup, that represents 'liquid' mixtures, as multisets of entities.
+These are all subsorts of the sort, Soup, that represents 'liquid' mixtures as multisets of entities.
 The sort Modification is used to represent post-translational protein modifications.
 They can be abstract, to specify that a protein is activated, bound, or phosphorylated, or more specific, for example, phosphorylation at a particular site.
-Modifications are applied using the operator [].
-(Note the similarity to the annotation of marbles with potential in section 4.)
-For example, the term [Raf1 - act] represents Raf1 in an activated state, and [Hras - GTP] represents the protein Hras in its "on" state (loaded with GTP).
-(Hras is a specific member of the Ras family.)
-The term [Gab1 - Yphos] represents Gab1 phosphorylated on a tyrosine site while [Gab1 - phos (Y 627)] represents Gab1 phosphorylated on tyrosine 627.
-Complex formation is represented by the operation (:).
-For example, the term (Eqf : [EqfR - act]) represents the complex resulting from binding of Egf to EgfR and subsequent activation of EgfR.
-A cell state is represented by a term of the form
+Modifications are applied using the operator [-].
+(Note the similarity to the annotation of marbles with potential in section 3.)
+For example, the term [Raf1 - act] represents Raf1 in an activated state, and [Hras - GTP] represents the protein Hras in its "on" state